 When do I register?

 As early as possible please!
 Each year registration opens in late March or early April for the upcoming season.
 Players must be registered if attending assessments.
 If you wait until late August to register, your child may be put on a wait list.
-For more details, visit our registration page.
+For more details about registration, fees, refunds, tax receipts, etc – visit our registration page.

 Can I get funding assistance?